dark-shade/AutoTester/README.md

 1. The junit tests are present on path `sankul_Rawat_hw1/src/test/java/` .
 2. build.gradle and build.sbt files are present in the root directory of the project.

-# Requirements
-You will need the latest version of Java 8 to run tests.
-[Download it here.](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)

-You will also require intellij ide.
-[Download it here.](https://www.jetbrains.com/idea/download/#section=windows)

-Junit and other dependencies will be automatically added using gradle and sbt.

 # Testing of application
 Following monitoring tools were used to test the application [Tools list](https://docs.oracle.com/javase/8/docs/technotes/guides/troubleshoot/tooldescr025.html)

 #####JConsole